berlinbeachboy/timescale-log-sidecar/README.md

     PRIMARY KEY(time, trace_id));
 ```

+Unfortunately, right now there is no (non-coding) way to consider custom fields or DB columns.
+JSON key/value other than the ones fitting the tables above are currently disregarded.
+Feel free to fork this and adapt it to fit your needs.

 ## Getting started

-Ensure there is an accessible TimescaleDB running and set the environment variables.
+Ensure there is an accessible TimescaleDB running and set the environment variables accordingly.
 An overview which environment variables are needed is given in `.env.example`.

 The setup needs to be run as postgres superuser, i.e `POSTGRES_USER`.
 Once it's setup you should only use the `LOG_DB_USER` user
 which does not have all privileges.

 The `log-sidecar/start.py` would also be the entrypoint for any Docker container.